Fueled By Death Cast Ep. 18 - NICOLE STOTT

 It’s like it’s meant to be there for us to discover it.
 That was pretty cool to me because every time you’d look out the window there’d be something like that, even if you were looking at the same place there was something surprising about it whether it was the way the clouds were if it was night versus day, all of that kind of thing that just, I can’t imagine us ever getting to the point where we’re pulling the shade down on the space station to watch a movie or something.

 Nicole: Why would you not want to look out the window?

-Jeff: Yeah and that leads me into my next question.
-You are the first person to paint in space, and painting from what you saw and things.
+Jeff: Yeah and that leads me to my next question.
+You are the first person to paint in space, and painting what you saw and things.
 What is that like?
 I’m really curious.
 What kind of paint did you use and how does it stick to the canvas in microgravity?
 How does that work?

 So you've got to have velcro on everything and be really organized about it.
 I didn’t do that so I didn’t try to describe it but it was really fun.
 I think in the end it turned out like most things up there, they're different than the way you have to do it down here and that’s like everything.
 Going to the bathroom, leveraging yourself, working on things, it’s different but it’s not necessarily more difficult than it is down here.
-To me that’s all part of the adventure.
-Why would you want it be all exactly like what you do down here when you’re in space?
+To me, that’s all part of the adventure.
+Why would you want it to be all exactly like what you do down here when you’re in space?

 Dustin: It seems like it would be more difficult that’s surprising.